Pastor

-The actual word pastor is derived from a Latin word meaning "shepherd".
+The word pastor is derived from a Latin word meaning "shepherd", and the terms "pastor" and "pastoral" are used more widely to reflect care for believing communities using this metaphor.
+Bishops of various denominations often bear a formal crosier in the form of a stylised shepherd's crook as a symbol of their pastoral/shepherding functions.

-History
+Terminology

-The word "pastor" derives from the Latin noun pastor which means "shepherd" and is derived from the verb pascere – "to lead to pasture, set to grazing, cause to eat".
+The word pastor derives from the Latin noun pastor which means "shepherd" and is derived from the verb pascere – "to lead to pasture, set to grazing, cause to eat".
 The term "pastor" also relates to the role of elders within the New Testament, and is synonymous with the biblical understanding of the word "minister".
 Amongst contemporary Protestant Christians, terms pastor, shepherd, and elder are all the same position.

+Biblical texts

-Present-day usage of the word is rooted in the Biblical metaphor of shepherding.
-The Hebrew Bible (or Old Testament) uses the Hebrew word רעה (roʿeh), which is used as a noun as in "shepherd", and as a verb as in "to tend a flock."
+The Hebrew Bible (or Old Testament) uses the Hebrew word רעה (roʿeh), which is used as a noun as in "shepherd" and as a verb as in "to tend a flock."
 It occurs 173 times in 144 Old Testament verses and relates to the literal feeding of sheep, as in Genesis 29:7.
 In Jeremiah 23:4, both meanings are used (ro'im is used for "shepherds" and yir'um for "shall feed them"), "And I will set up shepherds over them which shall feed them: and they shall fear no more, nor be dismayed, neither shall they be lacking, saith the LORD."
 (KJV).